 – It makes us think about how we’re going to tidy up all the mess.

 – It makes us feel guilty for not being more organized and embarrassed, especially when someone pays us an unexpected visit.

 – It hinders our productivity and creativity.

-– It frustrates us by making it more difficult for us to find what we need and taking up places that allow us to think and solve problems.
+– It frustrates us by making it more difficult for us to find what we need.

 Luckily, unlike other life stressors, such as our relationships or jobs, clutter can be easily fixed.